 Respect: We demonstrate a commitment to the value of each individual through trust, cooperation, and teamwork.
-We recognize the worth of each individual and his or her ideas and treat each other and those we serve fairly, with compassion and with esteem.
+We recognize the worth of each individual and their ideas and treat each other and those we serve fairly, with compassion and with esteem.